Curvature-Conditioned Measures for Cosmological Peak Statistics: A Transport-Geometric Framework: Curvature Geometry of Cosmological Density Fields

-\end{widetext} In this expansion, the first derivative represents the local slope, and the second derivative represents the local curvature.
-Therefore, we define the curvature tensor as the Hessian of the logarithmic density,
+In this expansion, the first derivative represents the local slope of the entropy gradient potential, and the second derivative represents its local response.
+Therefore, consistently with the variational derivation above, we define the curvature tensor as the Hessian of the logarithmic density,

 The negative sign is taken so that $H$ becomes positive definite at a local maximum.